hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 This blog article demonstrates a few approaches.
 One of them knocks out the programmer more than the compiler, but that's not so important.

-## C# is NP hard
+## C# is NP-hard

-Deciding whether a C# program is valid, i.e. parses and typechecks without errors, is NP hard.
+Deciding whether a C# program is valid, i.e. parses and type-checks without errors, is NP-hard.
-The still unsolved P≠NP conjecture implies that there is no algorithm than can solve any NP hard problem in polynomial time!
+The still unsolved P≠NP conjecture implies that there is no algorithm than can solve any NP-hard problem in polynomial time!
-This means that there are relatively short programs that will keep any C# compiler busy for quite a while, assuming the compiler correctly type checks the program.
+This means that there are relatively short programs that will keep any C# compiler busy for quite a while, assuming the compiler correctly type-checks the program.

-To prove that C# is NP hard, it is sufficient to show that the type checker can be used to check whether a given boolean 3-SAT formula is satisfiable.
+To prove that C# is NP-hard, it is sufficient to show that the type-checker can be used to check whether a given boolean 3-SAT formula is satisfiable.
-A 3-SAT formula is a conjunction (`&&`) of disjunctions (`||`) so that each disjunction consists of at most three literales whereas each literal is either a variable (`x`) or a negated variable (`!x`).
+A 3-SAT formula is a conjunction (`&&`) of disjunctions (`||`) so that each disjunction consists of at most three literals whereas each literal is either a variable (`x`) or a negated variable (`!x`).

-The idea is not hard to understand, so let's dive straight into the annotated code for an exemplary formula.
+The idea of this reduction is not hard to understand, so let's dive straight into the annotated code for an exemplary formula.
+You can find the full code [here](https://github.com/hediet/blog/blob/d85bf8950a3468fe9fb2e4b2e67388c352d9410c/content/posts/2019/10/how-to-stress-the-csharp-compiler/csharp-demo1.cs).

 ```cs
 using System;